-But the fact that an investment is tax-exempt doesn't necessarily make it a better choice than a comparable taxable investment.
-Municipal bonds typically offer lower yields than comparable corporate bonds.
-To make a fair comparison, Cheryl needs to calculate the tax-equivalent yield - which incorporates tax savings into the municipal bond's yield - using this formula:
+The fact that a bond is exempt from federal tax doesn't necessarily make it a better choice than a comparable taxable bond.
+Municipal bonds, for example, typically offer lower yields than comparable corporate bonds.
+To make a fair comparison, you need to calculate the tax-equivalent yield - which incorporates tax savings into the municipal bond's yield - using this formula:

-Tax-equivalent yield = actual yield / (1 - Cheryl's marginal tax rate).
+Tax-equivalent yield = actual yield / (1 - your marginal tax rate).